 - 1 cup boiling water

-- Preheat oven to 350 degrees.
-Lightly coat the bottom of a 9x9 inch baking pan with cooking spray.
+- Preheat the oven to 350 degrees.
+Lightly coat the bottom of a 9×9 inch baking pan with cooking spray.

-- Stir together the dry ingredients (sugar, cocoa, flour, and nuts) in a medium bowl.
-Add the milk, canola oil, and vanilla; stir until well blended.
-Spread into the prepared baking pan.
+- In a large bowl, stir together the flour, sugar, 4 tablespoons cocoa, and pecans.
+Add the milk, canola oil, and vanilla, stirring until well blended.
+Spread the batter into the prepared baking pan.

-- Carefully pour boiling water evenly over top of batter and sugar mixture in pan.
+- Carefully pour boiling water evenly over the batter and sugar mixture in the pan.
 DO NOT stir.
-Bake for 45 minutes.

-- Serve warm or cold with ice cream, if desired.
+- Serve Chocolate Pudding Cake warm or cold with ice cream, if desired.